4 Steps to Create Valentine's Day Emails Your Readers Will Love

-ToDo List for Your Valentine’s Day Marketing Strategy
+To-Do List for Your Valentine’s Day Marketing Strategy

-- Segment your email list
+- Segment your email list.

-- Schedule your emails
+- Schedule emails.

-Sex/Gender: If feasible, target your male and female customers with different Valentine’s Day emails.
+- Sex/Gender: if feasible, target your male and female customers with different Valentine’s Day emails.

-- Engagement: try to ‘wake up’ inactive subscribers during the festive campaign.
+- Engagement: try to wake up inactive subscribers during the festive campaign.
 Discounts can be a good reactivation tactic.

 - Preferences: in your emails, use different calls to action to lead your customers to the categories they will be interested in.
 Monitor what links are clicked more often.
 This will help you segment customers by their preferences and drive results.

 - Age: a couple of 50-year-olds will most probably celebrate this particular day differently from barely-of-age teenagers.
 Hence, the emails to both groups need to be different too.

 In eSputnik, you can also send extra messages based on the results of a particular campaign that you’ve already scheduled.
 You don't have to wait for the campaign results and build new segments based on them.
 At the moment of the launch of the extra campaign, the system automatically creates a segment based on the conditions you’ve pre-selected.

 This option is useful to reach contacts who ignored the initial message.
 It also generates deeper engagement for people who showed interest in a particular product, letting you show them the corresponding product recommendations.
 For instance, you can select contacts who open your email but don’t click and send them a different message.
 In this case, you can send the same message but with a different subject line.